makersacademy/chitter-challenge/README.md

 Server (Sinatra Framework) is listening on a specific port ╔════════════╗
 ║            ║ Rack maps HTTP requests/response into/from Ruby
-║    RACK    ║ Rac gives you a DSL to write the web app ║            ║
+║    RACK    ║ Rack provides the DSL to write the web app ║            ║
 ╚════════════╝
       |